howerj/cdb/readme.md

 negative number is to called 'cdb\_close' and never use the handle again.

 As there are potentially duplicate keys, the function 'cdb\_get\_count' can be used to query for duplicates.
-It returns the number of records that are in the database for a given key.
+It sets the parameter count to the number of records found for that key (and it sets count to zero, and returns zero, if no keys are found, it returns one if one or more keys were found).

 There are several things that could be done to speed up the database but this would complicate the implementation and the API.